piechartssuck/courses/content/tasks/05-tasks.md

 [^1]: <img src='/img/tweets/annoyword.png' alt='Word Shifting Tweet' width='200'>

+[^2]: While you are indeed free to use any software to complete this task, please note that only R related questions are supported in this course.
+This includes assistance regarding details, interpretation, reporting, etc.

-[^2]: So how big is a large data set exactly?
+[^3]: So how big is a large data set exactly?
 If you have an idea of what your population numbers might look like. then use that.
 Otherwise, I suggest starting at 100 cases per item.

-[^3]: It is suggested that you attempt this early and to reach out if issues arise.
+[^4]: It is suggested that you attempt this early and to reach out if issues arise.
 Please note that last minute or weekend assistance is unlikely.

-[^4]: Reach out if you would like to simulate data in R but are not able to do so.
+[^5]: Reach out if you would like to simulate data in R but are not able to do so.

-[^5]: Yes this may be obvious given its an EFA but for completeness, please go ahead and note it in the submission.
+[^6]: Yes this may be obvious given its an EFA but for completeness, please go ahead and note it in the submission.